mathworks/Masquerade-App/README.md

 You can use this app as a demonstrations in lectures, K\-12 outreach activities.
 This module covers image processing and object detection.

- Get started with the MATLAB® (https://www.mathworks.com/help/matlab/creating_guis/apps-overview.html) that allows users to add various effects to images.
+ Get started with the  [MATLAB® App](https://www.mathworks.com/help/matlab/creating_guis/apps-overview.html)  that allows users to add various effects to images.
  App by installing it into your Apps.